When Is Amazon Prime Day—And What Every Shopper Needs to Know

 What is Amazon Prime Day?

-Think of it as Amazon’s annual retail celebration—Amazon Prime Day is literally 36 hours of deals, steals, and lowered prices for those who are Amazon Prime members.
+Think of it as Amazon’s annual retail celebration—Amazon Prime Day is literally 48 hours of deals, steals, and lowered prices for those who are Amazon Prime members.
 (More on that below.)
-Bigger than ever, Prime Day (and a half) will tack a full additional six hours of shopping—from 30 hours in 2017 to 36 hours this year—with an impressive one million-plus deals exclusively for Prime members around the world, plus select deals at all Whole Foods Market stores in the United States.
+Bigger than ever, this year’s two Prime Days will provide an additional 12 hours of shopping—from 36 hours in 2018 to 48 hours this year—for Prime members to squeeze even more saves out of the day than they did last year.

 Where do I have to be to get in on Amazon Prime Day deals?